ManyaSahai/Quiz-Game/README.md

 1.Enter Number of Questions: When you start the app, you'll see an input field labeled "Number of Questions."
 Enter the number of questions you want to answer in the quiz.

-2. Start Quiz: Click on the "Start Quiz" button to begin the quiz.
+2.Start Quiz: Click on the "Start Quiz" button to begin the quiz.
 Once you click this button, the quiz interface will appear with questions and answer input fields.

 3.Answer Questions: For each question displayed, type your answer in the provided text input field and press Enter or submit to check your answer.